fin-hypergrid/fin-hypergrid-filtering-demo/README.md

 grid.behavior.dataModel.setFilter(API);
 ```

-In any case a call to `apply` must follow eventaully:
+In any case, a call to `apply` must follow eventaully:
 ```js
 grid.behavior.dataModel.apply();
 ```